flimflam-austin/hugo-cms-test/content/quick_reads/20180410-18-04-10-credit-card-signatures/index.md

     citation: no auTOGRAPHS, PLEASE.
     _key: card-3-71e50835-9fa2-41a3-9337-cac531344cc4
   - order: 3
+    useCheckmark: false
     body: >-
       ## Is Your Safety in Jeopardy?

-      _‘Our fraud capabilities have advanced so that **signatures are no longer necessary to fight fraud**.’_
+      _‘Our fraud capabilities have advanced so that**signatures are no longer necessary to fight fraud**.’_

       Jaromir Divilek, American Express